hyperplasma/hyfetcher/README.md

 └── ...
 ```

-- Prepare a tree-structured input directory (e.g., `data/`), where directories correspond to categories in `index.html`.
-Leaf node directories contain CSV description files of crawling targets, format specified in `model.rs`, with required fields `url` and `title`.
+- You need to prepare a tree-structured input directory (such as `data/`).
+Each level of the directory corresponds to a category in the generated `index.html`.
+The leaf directories contain CSV files describing the crawl targets.
+The CSV format is defined in `model.rs` and must include at least the fields `url` and `title`.
-- Each webpage is saved as local HTML, with the output directory (e.g., `outputs/`) maintaining the same category hierarchy (directory structure) as the input directory.
+- Each web page will be saved as a local HTML file.
+The output directory (such as `outputs/`) will preserve the same hierarchical structure as the input directory.
 - Images, videos, and other resources are automatically downloaded to the local `outputs/assets/` directory.

+## Usage on Different Platforms

+HyFetcher provides pre-built executables for Windows, macOS, and Linux.
+You can download them from the [Releases](https://github.com/hyperplasma/hyfetcher/releases) page.
+No local compilation is required—just download and run.

+### Windows

+1. Go to the [Releases](https://github.com/hyperplasma/hyfetcher/releases) page and download the latest `hyfetcher-windows-amd64.zip`.
+2. Extract it to obtain `hyfetcher-windows-amd64.exe`.
+3. Place your data directory (such as `data`) and output directory (such as `outputs`) in the same directory or specify their paths.
+4. In the command line (cmd or PowerShell), run:

+    ```sh
+    .\hyfetcher-windows-amd64.exe -d data -o outputs -c 8
+    ```

+5. After the program finishes, open `outputs/index.html` in your browser to view the downloaded web pages.

+### macOS

+1. Go to the [Releases](https://github.com/hyperplasma/hyfetcher/releases) page and download the latest `hyfetcher-macos-amd64.tar.gz` (for Intel chips) or `hyfetcher-macos-arm64.tar.gz` (for Apple Silicon).
+2. Extract it to obtain the executable (such as `hyfetcher-macos-amd64` or `hyfetcher-macos-arm64`).
+3. Grant execute permission if needed:

+    ```sh
+    chmod +x hyfetcher-macos-amd64
+    ```

+4. Run in Terminal:

+    ```sh
+    ./hyfetcher-macos-amd64 -d data -o outputs -c 8
+    ```

+5. After the program finishes, open `outputs/index.html` in your browser to view all downloaded web pages.

+### Linux

+1. Go to the [Releases](https://github.com/hyperplasma/hyfetcher/releases) page and download the latest `hyfetcher-linux-amd64.tar.gz`.
+2. Extract it to obtain `hyfetcher-linux-amd64`.
+3. Grant execute permission if needed:

+    ```sh
+    chmod +x hyfetcher-linux-amd64
+    ```

+4. Run in Terminal:

+    ```sh
+    ./hyfetcher-linux-amd64 -d data -o outputs -c 8
+    ```

+5. After the program finishes, open `outputs/index.html` in your browser to view all downloaded web pages.

 ## Dependencies